public health insurance

 Statutory health insurance Germany - the most common model

-For expats of any nationality arriving from another EU member country where they were previously insured in the state system of that country this is generally non-problematic.
-However, there is just a 3-months-long window of opportunity when you take up your residence in Germany to apply for voluntary membership in the German public health insurance system.
+.
+However, there is just a 3-month window of opportunity when you take up your residence in Germany to apply for voluntary membership in the German public health insurance system.

-Where it still would make sense to join a statutory fund in such cases (e.g. because of pre-existing medical conditions or large families that are best jointly insured), there can be options to sign up with public health insurance, but this is not simple and may require extensive consultation.
+In cases in which it would still make sense to join a statutory fund (e.g. because of pre-existing medical conditions or large families that are best jointly insured), there could be options to sign up with the public health insurance, but this is not simple and may require extensive consultation.

 How public health insurance works in Germany

 Statutory or public health insurance in Germany works on the principle of solidarity: all members of a public health insurance fund are entitled to medically necessary treatment – regardless of the level of their health insurance contributions or their income.
 It also covers all existing medical conditions.

 Family members without an income of their own are jointly insured under the statutory health insurance at no extra cost.
 This is one of the great advantages of public health insurance: All dependent close family members are covered with just one monthly premium if there is only one major earner of income in the family.

 Thus the main advantages of public health insurance funds are:

 - everybody gets the same treatment regardless of income or contribution